EU Parliament declares climate “emergency” in symbolic move

-BRUSSELS (AP) — The European Union’s legislature has declared a “climate emergency” in a symbolic bid to push the issue as high as possible on the agenda of the EU’s executive team.
+BRUSSELS (AP) — The European Union’s legislature declared a climate “emergency” on Thursday in a symbolic bid to push the issue as high as possible on the agenda of the EU’s executive team.

 The parliament voted 429/225 with 19 abstentions to call the increasing environmental challenges linked to climate change an “emergency.”